abrookins/WrapCode/README.markdown

-# "Wrap Code" Plugin for Sublime Text 2
+# Wrap Code Plugin for Sublime Text 2

 This plugin makes a "Wrap Code" command available in Sublime Text 2 that wraps selected text to a certain width.

-Unlike the built-in "Wrap" command, "Wrap Code" is intelligent.
+Unlike the built-in "Wrap" command, Wrap Code is intelligent.
 If a wrapped line was commented-out, new lines will begin with the same comment character.
 They will also indent to the same level as the original line.

-## Configuration
+## Menu Item

-The width is configurable via the "wrapcode_column" setting and defaults to 80 characters.
-Unlike the built-in "Wrap" command, "Wrap Code" is intelligent.
-If a
+You can use the Wrap Code command via the Sublime Text 2 menu by selecting the text you want to wrap, then clicking Edit -> Wrap Code.

-## Key bindings
+## Key Binding

 Wrap Code includes a Vintage mode key binding by default -- the same as the "reformat" operation in Vim.
 In command mode, highlight the text you want to wrap, then press the "gq" keys.

+## Configuration

+The width to which text is wrapped is configurable via the "wrapcode_column" setting and defaults to 80 characters.

 ## Copyright